finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Start Periodic Sync

-This is to be called only on a successful response to `createUser` method's callback.
-On calling this the syncs will start for all the data sources configured as per permissions.
-The method below syncs data in the background at regular intervals.
+The startPeriodicSync method should be invoked only after receiving a successful response from the `createUser` method callback.
+This method initiates background syncing for all data sources based on the permissions granted by the user.
+Data is synced at regular intervals in the background, ensuring continuous and seamless data collection.

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>